 Erika L. Blue, Ph.D.
-(University of Missouri-Kansas City, 2008) is a staff psychologist in the Behavioral Health and Recovery Team.
-She completed her internship at Kansas State University, and her Postdoctoral Fellowship at Stanford University.
-As part of the Behavioral Health Recovery team, she provides outpatient individual psychotherapy, including evidence based treatment for depression and post-traumatic stress disorder.
-She holds VA certifications in Interpersonal Therapy for Depression (IPT-D), Cognitive Processing Therapy (CPT), and Cognitive Behavioral Therapy for Depression (CBT-D).
-She also serves as the multicultural chairman on the Truman VA Psychology Training Council, co-chairman of the

-Multicultural Competency Training Committee (MCTC), and is a member of the LGBTQ+ Work Group.
-Dr. Blue's clinical and research interests include depression, eating pathology, health outcomes in women of color and the LGBTQ+ community, and multicultural competency in scientist-practitioner training programs.
-In her leisure time she enjoys reading, listening to music, watching documentaries, and preparing whole-food, plant-based meals.
+(University of Missouri-Kansas City, 2008) is the Program Manager for the Behavioral Health Interdisciplinary Program (BHIP) at the Harry S. Truman VA.
+She also serves as Co-chair of the Multicultural Competency Training Program (MCTC) and Multicultural Chair of the Truman VA Psychology Training Council.
+Dr. Blue's clinical and research interests include treatment of depression, eating pathology, and health outcomes in women of color and the LGBTQ+ community.
+She is a VA certified provider in Interpersonal Therapy for Depression (IPT-D), Cognitive Processing Therapy (CPT), and Cognitive Behavioral Therapy for Depression (CBT-D).
+Dr. Blue completed a doctoral internship at Kansas State University and a post-doctoral fellowship at Stanford University.
+In her leisure time she enjoys reading, listening to music and true crime podcasts, watching documentaries, and preparing whole-food, plant-based meals.